|

 iii.
 There is

-compliance with any other applicable provision of the Custody, Guardianship,
+compliance with any other applicable provisions of the Custody,

-Power of Attorney, and Incapacitation policy and procedure.
+Guardianship, Power of Attorney and Incapacitation policy and

 2. Multiple